GeoNode/documentation/install/advanced/core/index.rst

 **The `environment` directive**

-The environment variables are places into the ``/etc/supervisor/supervisord.conf`` file; they are exposed to the service via the ``environment`` directive.
+The environment variables are placed into the ``/etc/supervisor/supervisord.conf`` file; they are exposed to the service via the ``environment`` directive.

 The syntax of this directive is the following one: